 For Korean missions for Central Asia, it is necessary to have a new perspective by approaching the mission through Korean Russians.
 At present, there are not many papers published in Korea to study various strategic research about mission with Korean Russians in Central Asia.
 Now as the mission perspective is aimed at 'holistic missions' that consider both aspects of social salvation (demonstration of the Gospel) and a mere evangelism (proclamation of the Gospel), it is inevitable to have a symbiotic perspective on this area too with an interest in the cross-disciplinary domain of the diasporic point of view.

 As I visited Ukraine in March 2012 and chatted with Korean missionaries in Kiev, I saw two facts from a diasporic standpoint.
 The first is that there are very few ministries for the 20,000 Koreans in Odessa and Crimea.
 Currently, there are about 120 Korean missionaries in Ukraine, who are ministering local and Russians.
 But it is realized that a strategy that does not exclude the possibility of missionary work through those who are familiar with the local situations has to be developed.
 And around the world, Ukraine has exported its workforce (World Bank 2010) to Mexico, India, Russia and China, with a population of 6.5 million people (14% of the total population).
-In Russia, 4.4 million, 2.4 million in Kazakhstan, 150,000 in Uzbekistan, and 100,000 in Kyrgyzstanround the world, 14.7 million people (2004 statistics - Wikipedia) live the Diaspora life.
+In Russia, 4.4 million, 2.4 million in Kazakhstan, 150,000 in Uzbekistan, and 100,000 in Kyrgyzstan.
+Around the world, 14.7 million people (2004 statistics - Wikipedia) live the Diaspora life.

 The missiological significance of this phenomenon requires us to change the present mission perspective more intentionally.
 For example, if they are to evangelize and serve the Koreans living in Ukraine, they would have a vision to evangelize 7 million Ukrainians too, along with Koreans living in the former Soviet Union.
 Furthermore, it is believed that appropriate strategic application to diaspora missiology are needed in order to develop the ministry associated with the Diaspora people scattered around the world from Central Asia.
 (For example, mission for 2.5 million Ukraine people in North America) This kind of ministry may be able to meet several times the role of Korean missionaries in terms of mission efficiency.